bioinformaticsdotca/RNAseq_2018/Day3_Trinity/Afternoon_functional_annotation.md

 The following details the steps involved in:

 *   Generating a Trinity de novo RNA-Seq assembly
-*   Evaluating the quality of the assembly
 *   Quantifying transcript expression levels
 *   Identifying differentially expressed (DE) transcripts
 *   Functionally annotating transcripts using Trinotate and predicting coding regions using TransDecoder
 *   Examining functional enrichments for DE transcripts using GOseq
 *   Interactively Exploring annotations and expression data via TrinotateWeb

-All required software and data are provided pre-installed on an Amazon EC2 AMI.

-The workshop materials here expect that you have a minimal familiarity with UNIX.

-After launching and connecting to your running instance of the AMI, change your working directory to the base directory of these workshop materials.
-We'll get there by moving down three directories:
+## Setting up your environment

+Before we begin, set up your environment like so:

-        %  cd workshop_materials
+    % source ~/CourseData/RNA_data/trinity_trinotate_tutorial_2018/environment.txt

+## Create your workspace

-        %  cd transcriptomics
+    % mkdir ~/trinity_and_trinotate

-        %  cd KrumlovTrinityWorkshopJan2018
+    % cd ~/trinity_and_trinotate

->Yes, you could have just 'cd workshop_materials/transcriptomics/KrumlovTrinityWorkshopJan2018', but here we're taking the slower scenic route.
-Feel free to look around and run 'ls' to see what other files or directories are there along the way and get a feel for where you are in the file system - which is particularly useful if you're new to unix.

-This 'KrumlovTrinityWorkshopJan2018' will be the base working directory for all the exercises below.
-We'll create other subdirectories here and move back and forth to our various workspaces that we generate along the way.

-## Before We Begin

-Below, we refer to '%' as the terminal command prompt, and we use environmental variables such as $TRINITY_HOME and $TRINOTATE_HOME as shortcuts to referring to their installation directories in the AMI image.
-To view the path to the installation directories, you can simply run:

-     %   echo $TRINITY_HOME

-Also, some commands can be fairly long to type in, an so they'll be more easily displayed in this document, we separate parts of the command with '\\' characters and put the rest of the command on the following line.
-Similarly in unix you can type '\[return]' and you can continue to type in the rest of the command on the new line in the terminal.

-For viewing text files, we'll use the unix utilities 'head' (look at the top few lines), 'cat' (print the entire contents of the file), and 'less' (interactively page through the file), and for viewing PDF formatted files, we'll use the 'xpdf' viewer utility.

-Before we begin, let's slightly update our PATH setting to ensure certain Trinity-plugins will be found properly.

-    %   export PATH=$TRINITY_HOME/trinity-plugins/BIN/:${PATH}

 ### Data Content:

 For this course we will be using the data from this paper: Defining the transcriptomic landscape of Candida glabrata by RNA-Seq.
 [Linde et al. Nucleic Acids Res.
 2015](http://www.ncbi.nlm.nih.gov/pubmed/?term=25586221)    This work provides a detailed RNA-Seq-based analysis of the transcriptomic landscape of C. glabrata in nutrient-rich media (WT), as well as under nitrosative stress (GSNO), in addition to other conditions, but we'll restrict ourselves to just WT and GSNO conditions for demonstration purposes in this workshop.

 There are paired-end FASTQ formatted Illlumina read files for each of the two conditions, with three biological replicates for each.

+Copy all these data to your workspace like so:

+     %  cp -r ~/CourseData/RNA_data/trinity_trinotate_tutorial_2018/C_glabrata data

 All RNA-Seq data sets can be found in the data/ subdirectory:

-       %   ls -1 data | grep fastq
+       %   ls -1 data/* | grep fastq

 .

     GSNO_SRR1582646_1.fastq
     GSNO_SRR1582646_2.fastq